Gay Liberation Front: United Kingdom

+The GLF held its first demonstration on 27 November of the same year, when 150 people marched at Highbury Fields in London in protest at the arrest, and alleged entrapment, of activist Louis Eaks for importuning.

 By 1971, the UK GLF was recognized as a political movement in the national press, holding weekly meetings of 200 to 300 people.
 The GLF Manifesto was published, and a series of high-profile direct actions, were carried out, such as the disruption of the launch of the Church-based morality campaign, Festival of Light.